chx2/EasyDocs/README.md

 > superuser: '1029'

 3. Enter the URL of the webserver to login.
-Once you have created your first section inside the ACP, you can begin to write your documentation!
+Once you have created your first section inside the ACP (Accessible by appending /login to url), you can begin to write your documentation!

 ## Modifications
 It is possible to modify the layout and/or functionality of EasyDocs if you wish.